gittebe/project-news-site/README.md

 # News Site

-This is a news site with the topic "weaving".
-It has been developed as an boot-camp assignment and focusses on practicing HTML and CSS and to adjust the codes to different devices.
+This is a website centered around the topic of "weaving," created as part of a boot camp project.
+The primary goal of the project was to practice HTML and CSS, with a focus on creating a responsive layout that adjusts seamlessly across different devices, from mobile to desktop.

 ## The problem

-I first sketched an initial sketch of the various elements using the Figma program and drew further detailed sketches with pen and paper.
-A problem in the current version is that the images used are sometimes displayed distorted. next steps: customize the images; link logo and big text; make the menu clickable in the mobile and tablet view; add contact buttons (till example linkedin);
+One of the key challenges in the current version is that some of the images appear distorted, especially when displayed on different screen sizes.
+Additionally, there are several areas that need improvement, including:

+Interactive elements: Making the logo and large headlines clickable.
+Mobile Navigation: Implementing a fully functional hamburger menu that works on mobile and tablet views.
+Additional Features: Adding contact buttons (such as LinkedIn) and improving overall usability.

+Technologies Used:
+HTML5: For structuring the content.
+CSS: For styling and layout, including flexbox and grid systems for responsiveness.
+Responsive Design: Media queries to adjust the layout based on device screen sizes (mobile, tablet, desktop).

 ## View it live
 https://newspage-gitte.netlify.app/